 It's with a heavy heart I write this.
 Roy burned down this week, including the founders house.
 Not knowing what's in store for them, or the people who work at the wineries, we can only support them the best we can.
 This is the time to support your wineries and buy!
 Help keep them (all the affected) going.

 Notes are the same from previous bottles but the wine has a bit of a savory note.
-I can drink this all night. — 10 months ago
+I can drink this all night. — a year ago

 Do yourself a favor and follow Esther Mobley on Twitter.
 She’s the Wine, Beer & Spirits writer for the San Francisco Chronicle and her reporting on the wine country fires is extraordinary...
 “1880s vines at Old Hill Ranch in Sonoma Valley.
 Gone” (photo credit to her also).